dinesh5517/link-please-assignment/README.md

   "message": "duplicate event ignored"
 }

-This protects the system from repeated webhook deliveries.
+This protects the application from repeated webhook deliveries.

+♻️ 7.
+Part C — Delivery Reconciliation

+A 202 Accepted response from the external DM API does not necessarily mean that the DM was ultimately delivered.

+The worker therefore checks the DM status after submission.

+Flow

+DM submitted
+     ↓
+202 Accepted
+     ↓
+Store dm_id
+     ↓
+Poll DM status
+     ↓
+ ┌───────────────┐
+ │               │
+DELIVERED       FAILED
+ │               │
+ ↓               ↓
+Complete       Re-queue
+                 ↓
+               Retry
+                 ↓
+              Up to 3

+This prevents silently losing failed messages.

-🗑️ Deleted Comment Handling
+🗑️ 8.
+Deleted Comment Handling

 The backend handles: